USEPA/TRACT/README.md

 ## Overview

-The primary function on Monexif is to allow recording of relationships between images collected over time at a site.
-Monexif extracts [EXIF](https://en.wikipedia.org/wiki/Exif) data from images to get the time and date of image capture, and provides an interface that allows the user to relate multiple images together in a group.
-Monexif also allows entry of descriptors for images - composition of groups present, activity, etc., see the [spreadsheet columns](#columns-in-the-spreadsheet) section for more details.
+The primary function on TRACT is to allow recording of relationships between images collected over time at a site.
+TRACT extracts [EXIF](https://en.wikipedia.org/wiki/Exif) data from images to get the time and date of image capture, and provides an interface that allows the user to relate multiple images together in a group.
+TRACT also allows entry of descriptors for images - composition of groups present, activity, etc., see the [spreadsheet columns](#columns-in-the-spreadsheet) section for more details.

-Monexif is intended to be a functional minimal viable product (MVP), solving the specific problem of relating images into groups and allowing associated data entry.
+TRACT is intended to be a functional minimal viable product (MVP), solving the specific problem of relating images into groups and allowing associated data entry.
 Part of its minimalistic design is the use of a single Excel spreadsheet (.xlsx) as a data-store.
 The use of the Tkinter interface, a simple GUI library bundled with Python, also emphasizes a light weight low dependency approach.
-Similarly, although unrelated to the code is this repository, [Auto PY to EXE](https://github.com/brentvollebregt/auto-py-to-exe) is used to package Monexif into a zero install executable.
+Similarly, although unrelated to the code is this repository, [Auto PY to EXE](https://github.com/brentvollebregt/auto-py-to-exe) is used to package TRACT into a zero install executable.
 This results in a large executable that is somewhat slow to launch, but avoids spending time on setting up a build environment for a more customized software stack.